root-project/web/for_developers/release_checklist/index.md

       - Copy from `README/ReleaseNotes/empty.md`, adjust version numbers.
       - `git commit README/ReleaseNotes/vXXX/index.md`
   1. Update to the next development version
-      - Edit build/version_number (odd patch number)
+      - Since 6.30, edit `core/foundation/inc/ROOT/RVersion.hxx` (odd patch number)
-      - `$ cmake . && make version`
+      - Before 6.30, edit `build/version_number` (odd patch number); `$ cmake . && make version`
   1. Fix build errors!
+      - `make` must succeed
       - Deprecations will now create build errors, fix them
-      - `make` must succeed
   1. Push to GitHub
       - `git push origin v6-32-02`
   1. Update the stable branch.
 The command below creates a commit that appears as a merge to git porcelain commands, but that directly points to the tree given by the `LATEST_STABLE` commit-ish.
 Users that have cloned this branch will receive updates as a fast-forward via `git pull`